antonioru/beautiful-react-diagrams/docs/useCanvas.md

 Being a *controlled component* allows extreme flexibility in manipulating the *Canvas* state at runtime, on the other hand, the operations performed on its states are quite often the same.

-For this reason I've summed up the most common operations in the `useCanvasState` hook.
+For this reason I've summed up the most common operations in the `useCanvas` hook.

 ```typescript static
 type CanvasMethods = {